franciscovilchezv/platform-based-development/Labs/Lab1/wsl_installation.md

 1. Download Ubuntu WSL software (terminal) from [here](https://ubuntu.com/wsl)

 2. Open the Start Menu and search for "Turn Windows Features On or Off".
+Spanish: "Activar o desactivar las características de Windows"

 3. Activate "Windows Subsystem for Linux".
 Click Ok and restart the PC.
+Spanish: "Subsistema de Windows para Linux"

 4. Open the Ubuntu terminal.
 (Installed as Ubuntu in your PC).